 EDU 4023 Methods of Teaching Business This course is composed of principles and philosophy of business education relating to such factors as objectives, curriculum, and preparation of business teachers.
 Teaching methodologies for the business education occupational clusters are presented and practiced.
+This course is taken concurrently with EDU 4312, Teaching Internship II.

 EDU 4033 Methods of Teaching English in the Secondary Schools A study of current approaches to the teaching of grammar, composition, and literature in junior and senior high school.
 Prerequisites: ENG 2023 Introduction to Grammar.
-This course is taken concurrently with EDU 4302, Teaching Internship I.
+This course is taken concurrently with EDU 4312, Teaching Internship II.

 EDU 4053 Disciplinary Reading and Writing This course prepares candidates to teach reading in the various content areas across the curriculum.
 The course will focus on strategies, practices, and processes which enhance the learner's ability to interact with texts critically as concepts, skills, and cognition levels are developed.
 Organizing for instruction, meeting special needs of learners, and connecting reading, writing, speaking and listening to the content area curriculum will be addressed.
 Topics covered include determining text complexity; understanding the two major categories of writing; writing to learn; writing to demonstrate learning; scaffolding; Socratic questioning; explicit instruction; differentiation; understanding text structures and features for the different disciplines and how to apply discipline-related texts; facilitating standards-based instruction across disciplines; and, evaluating sources for credibility.
 Field experience required.
 Prerequisite: Admission to the Pat Walker Teacher Education Program.
-(This block of courses must be taken concurrently: EDU 3293, Classroom Techniques and Art - Elementary Level, EDU 4011, Literacy Assessment and Intervention, EDU 4053, Disciplinary Reading and Writing, EDU 4112, Fine Arts for K-6 Teachers, EDU 4121, Data Organization and Interpretation, EDU 4302, Teaching Internship I, EDU 4403, Educational Assessment.)
+(This block of courses must be taken concurrently: EDU 3293, Classroom Techniques and Art - Elementary Level, EDU 4011, Literacy Assessment and Intervention, EDU 4112, Fine Arts for K-6 Teachers, EDU 4121, Data Organization and Interpretation, EDU 4302, Teaching Internship I, EDU 4403, Educational Assessment.)